Have your say on how we build your Library Collections

 The library and computing facilities are available for more than 100 hours per week during term-time, including late opening until midnight 7 days a week.

-The Library and Computing tab in the portal is your gateway to our online resources; use it to learn how to use online resources, renew loans, reserve books and find IT help and advice.
+The My learning/Learning support pages in the portal is your gateway to our online resources; use it to learn how to use online resources, renew loans, reserve books and find IT help and advice.
 Detailed help is also available from the Library online Moodle course iPROGRESS accessible via the portal.

 © University of Greenwich | FOI | Privacy and cookies | Legal | Terms & conditions | Accessibility